 The House on the Rock

 Infinity Room of the House on the Rock © Richie Diesterheft

 Sticking up out of nowhere in the flat Wisconsin landscape, the House on the Rock is a truly unique tourist attraction.
 Eccentric millionaire Alex Jordan Snr built the house, both in homage and retaliation to renowned architect Frank Lloyd Wright who dismissed his architectural aspirations.

-From the late 1960s, however, the collections increased in eclectic directions, with additions built to house enormous displays of mechanical musical instruments, dolls, model ships, guns, and other items.
-The world's largest carousel is housed inside (though not available to be ridden), and a full-scale replica of a Victorian-era Milwaukee street.
+Although not available to ride, the world's largest carousel is housed inside and a full-scale replica of a Victorian-era Milwaukee street.
 Another strange attraction is a full-size recreation of the squid and the sea monster from 20,000 Leagues Under the Sea.
-The House on the Rock's most famous feature, however, is the Infinity Room, which juts out unsupported from the House 218 feet (66.5m) into the surrounding valley.
+The House on the Rock's most famous feature is the Infinity Room, which juts out unsupported from the House 218 feet (66.5m) into the surrounding valley.

-The House on the Rock has continued to expand, and now encompasses a resort area with hotels, conference facilities, a spa, golf course, and Japanese gardens, and covering 200 acres in total.
+The House on the Rock has continued to expand and now encompasses a resort area with hotels, conference facilities, a spa, golf course, and Japanese gardens, covering 200 acres in total.
 It remains one of Wisconsin's most unusual and unique attractions, with tens of thousands of people visiting annually.